-Men should get care as needed and make smart choices.
-This includes following a healthy lifestyle and getting suggested preventive care services.
-If men follow a game plan for better overall health, they will be more likely to win at wellness.
-In addition to the services listed in the Adult Health section, men should also discuss the suggestions shown in the chart to the right with their doctor.
+Men should get care as needed.
+This includes following a healthy lifestyle, and having a healthy lifestyle and getting suggested preventive care services.
+In addition to the screenings and immunizations listed in the Adult Health section, men should also discuss the suggestions shown in the chart below with their doctor.

-Men's Recommendations Cholesterol Men aged 35 and older should be screened.
+Men's Recommendations Cholesterol Men ages 35 and older should be screened.
 Men ages 20 to 35 should be screened if they are at high risk for coronary heart disease.
 Talk with your doctor about when to begin this screening, and how often you should get it.
-Prostate Cancer Screening Men ages 55-69 should talk with their doctor about the benefits and risks of this screening Abdominal Aortic Aneurysm If you have ever smoked, you should have an ultrasound once between the ages of 65 to 75.
-Low-Dose Aspirin Use Men ages 50 to 59 should talk with their doctor about using low-dose aspirin for the prevention of heart disease and colorectal cancer
+Prostate Cancer Screening Talk to your doctor about the benefits and risks of this screening.
+Abdominal Aortic Aneurysm If you have ever smoked, you should have an ultrasound once between the ages of 65 to 75.
+Low-Dose Aspirin Use Men ages 50 to 59 should talk with their doctor about using low-dose aspirin for the prevention of heart disease and colorectal cancer.